Listen to this article.

 “Though grief and mourning do not follow a set timeline, pattern, or set of rules, the process of grieving and mourning usually begins to lessen over time.
 It starts out acute, intense, and overwhelming, and it slowly becomes more manageable, predictable, and less frequent.”

 Mental health in the wake of loss can feel scary and overwhelming.
-It might seem as though you are alone in it or that you are unable support your significant other.
-You are not alone if you are experiencing any of the above behaviors, thought patterns, or changes in personality.
+It might seem as though you are alone in it or that you are unable to support your significant other.
+You are not alone if you are experiencing any of the above behaviors, thought patterns, or personality changes.
 It is imperative that you communicate if you feel yourself identifying with this information.
 Receiving a prenatal diagnosis of a life-limiting condition, carrying the pregnancy to term, and delivering your baby is going to have an effect on your mental health.

 Trust that your spouse and your care team want to support you and care for you well.
 Asking for help is often the most freeing and empowering thing you can do for yourself.
 Talk to your significant other or doctor about counseling, support groups, medication, or other ways you would feel best supported.
 There is nothing wrong with needing medication if you and your support team feel as though it would help you.
 Medication can take time and adjustments before you feel right so be open and communicative with your doctor about any physical side effects experienced.

-If you are watching your significant other struggle with these behaviors, thought patterns, and changes in personality, the best thing you can do is be supportive.
+If you are watching your significant other struggle with these behaviors, thought patterns, and personality changes, the best thing you can do is be supportive.
 Come from a place of no judgment.
 Validate that what he or she is feeling is perfectly normal.
-Express that there is support and help available, and that you want to help them find the right support.
+Express that there is support and help available and that you want to help them find the right support.